The Spirit of St. Louis Model Airplane

 Now you can display your very own handcrafted replica of the legendary Spirit of St. Louis.

 This museum-quality airplane model is built to scale and accurate to the original plane.
-It has taut fabric over frame, metal spoke wheels, rubber tires, realistic engine with riveted parts and struts, and a cockpit with a miniature instrument panel.
+It has taut fabric over a lightweight frame, metal spoke wheels, rubber tires, and a realistic engine.
+Look through the windows to see the detailed instrument panel.

 *Free shipping for the lower 48 states